Gravity Forms is a WordPress plugin used for creating advanced contact forms that support multiple pages, conditional questions and more.

 - Click Settings.
 The Gravity Forms Settings panel will now be displayed.

 - Click Vision6.
-The Vision6 settings for Gravity Forms will now be displayed - allowing you to enter your API Key and API Endpoint.
+The Vision6 settings for Gravity Forms will now be displayed - allowing you to enter your API Key.
 We'll switch back into Vision6 to grab these details.

 - Back in Vision6, select Integrations from the sidebar.